Varroa mite - frequently asked questions

 Victoria is maintaining a cautious and staged approach to ensure that biosecurity risk can be appropriately managed.

-Victoria will reassess restrictions on the movement of hives, queens, bee products and used fittings into Victoria as the situation evolves and the risks decrease.
+Victoria will reassess restrictions on the movement of hives, queens, bee products and used fittings into Victoria as the situation evolves.

 Agriculture Victoria is working closely with counterparts in NSW and other states to ensure permit systems are appropriate for the current risks.